Day 1: Transfer Izmir Airport – Sirince

 Total 50km / 600m climb / 700m descent

 After another short morning transfer (15 minutes), we leave our driver at the top of the hill on the road to Yesilbelde, bypassing the town of Marmaris and enjoying awesome views over the bays, peninsulas and islands below.
 We rejoin the main road briefly, before turning onto the wonderful Bozburun Peninsula at Hisaronu.
 Here, the coast road is unforgettably picturesque, meandering it’s way between little visited bays and paradise villages along the peninsula, often right on the waterside!
 Turgut village is a particular highlight, nestling in blissfuly seclusion just 1km or so inland.
 The whole landscape in this area is absolutely stunning, and our course around the peninsula is surely one of the trip highlights.
-Our hotel is very special- with views to die for and some the best food in Turkey.
-Ran by lovely people who put their heart and soul into their homely yet super luxurious boutique hotel, this is one of our favourite luxury places in all of Turkey and the home produced food is superb.
-Dinner at hotel.
+Our hotel is very special- authentic Aegean experience, right on the waterside… The big draw here is the hotel restaurant- one of the best in the whole region!

-Day 9: Selimiye – Bozburun – Bayir – Marmaris
+Day 7: Selimiye – Bozburun – Sogutkoy – Bayirkoy (Restaurant lunch) – Kumlubuk

-Today we explore the undeveloped and quintessentially Aegean Bozburun Peninsula.
+Today we explore the undeveloped and wild Bozburun Peninsula.
 This is a shorter day, distance wise, but its mountainous route is challenging- though the views and traffic free roads more than make up for it!
-From Selimiye we pass Bozburun village and have the chance to view the construction of the world’s largest wooden hulled yacht (140m in length!).
-Then we head into the mountainous hinterland, climbing into the hills via Sogutkoy to Bayirkoy- a wonderfully picturesque place set in lush, green hills where we eat a picnic lunch beneath a plane tree that truly is 1880 years old!
+From Selimiye we begin with a big climb (optional car uplift!) and decent past Bozburun village.
+Then we head into the mountainous hinterland, climbing into the hills via Sogutkoy to Bayirkoy- a wonderfully picturesque place set in lush, green hills.
 After enjoying a restaurant lunch here and sampling the many varieties of honey that the region is famous for, we continue on one final climb that brings us out high above the coast once more.
 The ride is a mixture of awesome coast roads and steep mountain lanes and the beach resort of Icmeler will be a strange sight below.
-We finish our ride along Marmaris’ seaside cycle way (no cars) and follow the seaside all the way through the town to the Marmaris National Park entrance and delightful shady road that leads around to the Nimara Island.
-Again, your hotel is a luxury beach side boutique, and you will really enjoy time here, with great food and live music 3 times a week.
+We finish our ride with a long downhill to the coast, where we stay in idyllic luxury in Kumlubuk

 Total 42km / 570m climb / 570m descent